Basset Fauve de Bretagne | Pictures, Traits & Facts

 Exercise 🐕

-The Basset Fauve de Bretagne is a tireless hunter and has a nearly unbelievable amount of energy at its disposal.
-Not providing a way to expend this energy can result in chewed furniture or rugs, and they tend to misbehave in other ways as well.
+The Basset Fauve de Bretagne is a tireless hunter with boundless energy at their disposal.
+Not providing a way to expend their energy can result in chewed furniture or rugs, and they tend to misbehave in other ways.

 Expect to spend 45 minutes to an hour a day engaging your Basset Fauve de Bretagne in exercise to keep them fit and help burn off excess energy.
-They will require mental stimulation as well as physical, and games that work their mind are important.
+They will require mental and physical stimulation, and games that work their mind are essential.

 Training 🦮